 Though The Hatch School is an educational space specifically designed to center the needs of adolescent girls, students of all genders are welcome at HATCH.

 Adolescent masculinity defines the dominant student culture at many (if not most) co-ed high schools, and many students whose gender and/or sexuality has been historically marginalized experience dissonance or discomfort in these spaces.
-It is our hope that many such students will find the Hatch School a good fit for them - including (but not limited to) folks of all genders who identify as non-binary or trans, who are queer, or whose gender expression is non-conforming.
+Many such students have found the Hatch School a good fit for them - including (but not limited to) folks of all genders who identify as non-binary or trans, who are queer, or whose gender expression is non-conforming.
 HATCH also recognizes that gender identity can evolve during adolescence, and strives to be a place where students find support and celebration for gender transitions.

 The Hatch School seeks to allow broad access to the HATCH program.
 Specific steps we will take to support this accessibility include: